Bromley Mansion, First floor, Bedroom

 She slapped him.
 Probably the most feminine and needless reaction she could have thought of but in that moment, it seemed the most appropriate.
 The handcuffs became a bit of a plus then because the metal slammed into his cheek with the contact.
 His lips lost hers but when their eyes met again, he still looked victorious.

 She was livid now.
-She didn't even know how she kept herself restrained after all the stress of this day.
+She didn't even know how she kept herself restrained after this day.
 It took a lot not to jump him again and beat him up.

 "What the fuck is this about?" she screamed at his face and was rewarded with a rough hand cutting off her stream of obscenities.
 She kept them coming anyway until he yanked on her shoulder as well to gain her attention.
 It hurt and she inhaled with the pain, which caused a momentary lapse in yells.
 He used that to his advantage.